Cades Cove is one of the true wonders of the Smoky Mountains.

 The Whitehead House, however, is an example of a more higher-end construction than many of the other cabins in the area.

-Whitehead, a carpenter by trade, built the house, with its relatively luxurious for the time brick chimney, for his second wife Matilda Shields Gregory, whose first husband had run off and left her and her son.
+Whitehead was a carpenter by trade.
+He built the house with its relatively luxurious (for the time) brick chimney for his second wife Matilda Shields Gregory, whose first husband had run off and left her and her son.